DolbyUUU/Logic-RL-Lite/README.md

 ---

-### Execute the Trainer
+## Training
-After configuring your WandB, GPUs, and other settings, use the following script:
+After configuring your WandB, GPUs, and other settings, execute the training:
 ```bash
 bash run_rl_trainer_xxx.sh
 ```